 Where the philosophy is the soul of Woodline Primary, the teaching and learning program is our brain.

 Our curriculum is designed around opportunities for real world learning and an education that embeds core foundational skills.
-It fosters intrinsic learning that is essential for students to develop into self-actualising and self-motivated individuals.
+It fosters intrinsic learning that is essential for children to develop into self-actualising and self-motivated individuals.

 The Australian Curriculum sets the framework for our program, but we have put an emphasis on less breadth and more depth in order to champion ‘mastery’ in learning.
-This focus on a deep exploration of a subject allows time for individual students to reach a point of understanding and confidence.
+This focus on a deep exploration of a subject allows time for individual children to reach a point of understanding and confidence.

 Interdisciplinary in approach, cognitive and social features dominate a conceptual landscape which promotes questioning across four major streams: